 A most literary romance

 So much in life is unpredictable and readers can’t all write their own stories.
 Picking up a book where the ending is easily anticipated can offer something different, something relaxing.
-“Not in My Book” gives exactly that — a fun read with a little spice thrown in for kicks.
+“Not in My Book” gives exactly that — a fun read with a little spice for kicks.

 The Night the Sky Burned Bright (or A Southern Christmas: Fire, Feline Friends, and a Dollhouse)